 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules:

 First, download the latest stable release of Codeigniter:

 We will need to change some folders permissions:

 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘codeigniter.conf’ on your virtual server:

 Now, we can restart the Apache webserver so that the changes take place:

 CodeIgniter will be available on HTTP port 80 by default.
-Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
+Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed CodeIgniter.
 Thanks for using this tutorial for installing CodeIgniter on your Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official CodeIgniter web site.
+For additional help or useful information, we recommend you to check the official CodeIgniter website.